can-lehmann/owlkettle/docs/internals.md

 For more info on the purpose of `beforeBuild` and `afterBuild` hooks, consult their respective sections in this file.

 #### **For Fields**

+A `build` hook is responsible for transfering the value of a field from the `Widget` to the `WidgetState` during the build-phase.
+Owlkettle provides default `build` hooks for every field, that simply assign the value of the field in the `Widget` to the field in the `WidgetState` if it is set.
-Owlkettle provides default `build` hooks for every field.
-They are useful if you need simple custom behaviour, such as modifying the input slightly before initially assigning it to a field.
-It is their responsibility to transfer data from `Widget` to their field in `WidgetState` during the build-phase.
+Overwriting the `build` hook is useful if you need to define custom behaviour, such as modifying the input slightly before initially assigning it to a field.

 `build` hooks on fields should be used when additional logic is necessary that sets this single field on `WidgetState`.